 Transfer Credit Guidelines

 Applicants must submit official records from all accredited institutions attended.
-Official transcripts must be sent directly to the Office of Admissions and School Relations.
-All college-level, non-vocational courses completed with a passing grade at regionally accredited colleges and universities (not including trade or technical schools) will be evaluated for acceptance of transfer credit by the Transfer Evaluation Office.
-The Transfer Evaluation Office determines acceptable transfer credit on the basis of an evaluation of course content as described from the sending institutions catalog and in consultation with the appropriate academic units at Texas Tech University as necessary for clarification.
-While all credit hours presented on the sending institution's transcripts will be evaluated, and equivalent college-level courses posted to the student's academic record, a maximum of 66 semester credit hours from two-year colleges may be applied towards degree requirements.
+Official transcripts must be sent directly to the Office of Undergraduate Admissions.
+All college-level, nonvocational courses completed with a passing grade of D or above at regionally accredited colleges and universities (not including trade or technical schools) will be evaluated for acceptance of transfer credit by the Transfer Evaluation Office.
+The Transfer Evaluation Office determines acceptable transfer credit on the basis of an evaluation of course content as described from the sending institution’s catalog and in consultation with the appropriate academic units at Texas Tech University as necessary for clarification.
+While all credit hours presented on the sending institution’s transcripts will be evaluated, and equivalent college-level courses posted to the student’s academic record, a maximum of 72 semester credit hours from two-year colleges may be applied towards degree requirements.

 Students are encouraged to meet with the academic advisors of the college in which they plan to enroll to discuss that college’s policies on applicability of transfer credit for degree purposes.
 Credit hours will be applied to degree programs and majors when courses are deemed equivalent to the Texas Tech courses that satisfy various program requirements by the college in which the student is seeking a degree.